Skip to content

 This event is triggered when the action flow is executed.

-For logging in to your users, always use the Login form component.
+For logging in to your users, always use the Login Form component.
 If you wish to customize your login flow, it can be done by adding necessary input fields to the configured form and/or by updating the changes to the login action.

 Conclusion